Pan Roasted Chicken Thighs

 • Remove the pan from the oven and place back on the stove at medium heat.
 Wrap the pan handle with a towel so you don't burn your hand.

-• Add the whole stems of herbs and cloves of garlic to the pan and baste the chicken thighs.
+• Add the small bunch of herbs and 1 crushed clove of garlic to the pan and baste the chicken thighs.
 Continue cooking until the chicken reaches an internal temperature of 165˚F.

 • Serve hot or refrigerate until needed.
 It can keep in an airtight container for 3 to 4 days in the refrigerator.